kdpenner/donald_must_vacate/README.md

 I use the [`EpiEstim`][3] package to estimate the instantaneous reproduction number as a function of time from the incidence time series.

+## Disclaimers

+This product uses the Census Bureau Data API but is not endorsed or certified by the Census Bureau.

 [1]: <https://academic.oup.com/aje/article/178/9/1505/89262>

 [2]: <https://www.cdc.gov/coronavirus/2019-ncov/hcp/planning-scenarios.html>